IGME-RIT/Bufferless-Rendering-Rendering-without-Vertex-Data/README.md

-# Index Buffer Rendering: Rendering without Vertex Data
+# Bufferless Rendering: Rendering without Vertex Data

-This is an example of using the index buffer to generate geometry within the shader instead of sending a vertex buffer.
+This is an example of using the indices to generate geometry within the shader instead of sending a vertex buffer.

 # Setup